What types of cameras do you use? How many? And where do you put them?

 How will I receive my wedding film?

-We ship your video via USPS Priority.
+We delivery all of our wedding films online.
 In the event that we are returning photographs or other personal items, we will utilize FedEx Ground.
 They have a home delivery option that is very reliable although we prefer a business address for delivery if one is available.
-Also, we post all of our Wedding Day Rewinds on our website shortly after the wedding.
+Also, we post all of our Wedding Day Rewinds on our website.

 How long is the completed video?

 This varies from wedding to wedding.
 We work to make sure that your film is packed with quality footage.
 We would never use “filler” footage just to make a film longer.
 Your wedding film should not have chapters that you skip over.
 The emphasis is on quality not quantity.
-A Wedding Day Rewind can run 8-12 minutes.
+A Wedding Day Rewind can run 3-5 minutes for the Highlight and 8-12 minutes for our Feature film.
 A Ceremony is the actual length of your ceremony and the Reception can run from 45-75 minutes.

 Do you shoot or provide HD quality footage?

-Final films are delivered in high-definition on thumbdrive with the option to purchase DVD/Bluray Authoring package for those who still prefer disc media.
+Final films are delivered in high-definition online with the option to purchase DVD/Bluray Authoring package for those who still prefer disc media.
+We also have the option for a thumbdrive delivery via mail.

 Do you PROVIDE AERIAL FOOTAGE?

-We are in the process of obtaining a commercial 107 registration to make it legal for us to fly for commercial purposes.
-Due to weather and geographic restrictions, we cannot guarantee aerial footage for every wedding, but will make it available whenever possible.
+We love getting beautiful shots from the sky!
+We are insured and FAA-licensed.
+Due to weather, licensed staff and geographic restrictions, we cannot guarantee aerial footage for every wedding, but will make it available whenever possible.

 Can I have my raw footage when you are done?